2011 UEFA Europa League final: Pre-match

+Identity

 UEFA unveiled the visual identity of the 2011 UEFA Europa League final in a ceremony held on 30 November 2010 at Dublin's Convention Centre.
 Attending this event were delegates of the local civic authorities, the Irish government and the FAI.
 London-based brand agency Desigwerk was again awarded the task of conceiving the visual identity for a UEFA competition event, after the 2005 and 2007 UEFA Champions League finals and the UEFA Euro 2008.
 The Dublin Arena was depicted as the focal element of the logo design, as the stadium is "the ultimate destination for the fans on their journey", according to UEFA's head of club competitions, Michael Heselschwerdt.
 He further explained that the visual identity contained "very clear and specific mentions and visual references to Dublin, to the Celtic setting and history, and to the local visual iconography".

 Ticketing

 Due to security reasons, the 50,000-seat Dublin Arena had its capacity reduced to 47,000 for the UEFA Europa League final.
 Ticket sales for the general public were carried out in two phases.
 The first phase was open exclusively for Irish residents from 16 December 2010 to 13 January 2011.
 Applications were submitted online to UEFA and the FAI for a maximum of two tickets from one of the four available price categories.
 Validated requests were entered into a ballot to determine which applications would be allocated tickets; successful applicants were notified by 26 January and received the tickets by 25 April.
 FAI chief executive John Delaney revealed that 7,000 tickets were sold during this phase, from a total of 21,000 applications, and that an additional 3,000 tickets were already allocated to the FAI grassroots.
 On 21 February, a second phase was opened for the international public, and lasted until 21 March.
 First-phase procedures were also applied to the international ticket sales.
 Ticket ballot notifications were concluded by 31 March and tickets were delivered by 18 April.

 Each finalist club was assigned 12,000 tickets, most of which from the lowest priced category.
 Porto requested their full share, which they sold to annual seat-owner club members, during an initial phase, and then to the remaining club membership.
 Braga did not make complete use of their portion, returning a part of their allotted tickets.